All Episodes

 That's right.

-Franklin Rains, Jim Johnson, and that crowd.
+Franklin Raines, Jim Johnson, and that crowd.

-You I I hope people heard what you said because there's a real world example of what was happening.
+I hope people heard what you said because there's a real world example of what was happening.

 And it was frustrating.

-Immediately when the crash happened, they blame evil Wall Street banks and started accusing them of being predatory lenders, which meant that they were going out and just on the street dragging these people in and making them take the loans that they couldn't pay back.
+Immediately when the crash happened, they blame evil Wall Street banks and started accusing them of being predatory lenders, which meant that they were going out and just on the street, dragging these people in and making them take the loans that they couldn't pay back.

 It was a massive set of lies.

-Yeah, disguised as compassion.
+Disguised as compassion.

 Right.